 Adobe Illustrator 2021 (version 25.4.0 - 25.4.4) macOS version is not supported.

-You can use Maps for Adobe Creative Cloud by signing in with supported account types, including Complimentary, Plus, and ArcGIS organizational accounts based on user type.
-When you sign in with an ArcGIS account, you can also access content in your ArcGIS organization.
+You can use Maps for Adobe Creative Cloud by signing in with a supported account type, including ArcGIS organizational accounts and the legacy Plus account.
+When you sign in with an organizational account, you can also access content in your ArcGIS organization.

 The following accounts are supported by the extension: